A reader asks Have you read Esther Perel’s book Mating in Captivity?

 In a cultural environment where marriage is expected to become an increasingly serious, responsible, secure and, frankly, non-erotic venture, intentionally nurturing eroticism in the home becomes, as Perel puts it, “an open act of defiance.”
 Accordingly, Mating in Captivity speaks to those who have a defiant streak.

-I’m grateful for the author’s contribution, and the book has earned a place on my shelf alongside Sex at Dawn and the aforementioned Passionate Marriage.
+I’m grateful for the author’s contribution, and the book has earned a place on my shelf.
 For readers struggling with affairs, the loss of eroticism, waning desire, sexual shame, disconnection or other common relationship issues, Mating In Captivity will be a beacon of illumination and hope, while also posing significant challenges to the ways we are accustomed to thinking about fidelity, love, sex and marriage.

 All My Best,